jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm-example.md

       door: [-0.3]
 ```

-The one thing to note here is that this state inherits from the previous one (`base: Door::MoveHandle`), and only redefines the new targets.

 As-is, this FSM only concerns itself with the door opening motion.
 However, it does not handle the robot's balance.
-Here, we will just ask to keep the CoM at its initial position during the whole door opening motion.
+Here, we will simply center the CoM above the left and right foot.
 This is achieved by putting the `Door::Standing` state in parallel with the `Door::OpenDoorFSM` described above.
 Strictly speaking these states are executed one after the other at every timestep.

 ```yaml
 Door::OpenDoorDemo: